 About our Camps

-Circle of Life Rediscovery runs unique, nature-based camps for young people in a beautiful woodland environment in Sussex.
-Camps have a strong environmental basis, a range of activities to challenge and inspire and are above all, lots of fun!
+Circle of Life Rediscovery runs unique, nature-based forest camps for young people in a beautiful woodland environment in Sussex.
+Our forest camps have a strong environmental basis, a range of activities to challenge and inspire and are above all, lots of fun!

 Benefits - why are overnight residentials are so important?